 other relevant internal units as appropriate to the position).
 The unit supervisor must ensure transparency and equal opportunities for individuals to learn about and apply for the positions.
 This means the unit supervisor must announce the position to appropriate unit(s)

 internally and accept applications for at least ten working days.
-Documentation of the announcement and review of applications must be provided to the Office of Equity, Diversity, and Global Outreach before the position is offered so Equity, Diversity, and Global Outreach can ensure compliance with this policy.
+Documentation of the announcement and review of applications must be provided to the Office of the Provost before the position is offered so the Office of the Provost can ensure compliance with this policy.
 Even when using internal searching, for any positions that come with fringe benefits, the formal search process detailed in Policy 304 must be followed.

 2.2 Equal to or Greater Than .50 FTE, Non-Interim Positions